 is scrambled eggs.
 We think that is why he continues to be

-optimistic about his anethesia, because he knows he will get a home
+optimistic about his anesthesia, because he knows he will get a

 "Esperanza has been making progress every day," Dr. Barbara

 Hannes, veterinarian and owner of the Aggieland Animal Health